johnhewi/ezinnit/README.md

 ### <p align="center">Automated CICD Utility</p>

-Continuous integration means that from the moment you begin your project, commits to main are automatically deployed.
+Continuous integration means that from the moment you begin your project, frequent commits to main are automatically deployed.
 Continuous deployment means that from the moment you begin your project, you always have a live build of your app in a container on a remote server with a secure public connection.